thabo104/appstore-alexa-docs/_docs/firetv/webapps_firetv/fire-tv-cordova-plugin-catalog.md

 reviewers: Robert Krossa, Mary Galvin, Luca Sale, Juston Western, Travis Ah King
 ---

 The Cordova plugin for Fire TV Catalog Integration makes it possible to integrate your webapp with the Fire TV catalog.
+By integrating with Fire TV Catalog, users can perform voice searches for media in your app, and the Fire TV search results will show your app's content.

 You still have to submit your app content to the Fire TV catalog using the [standard submission process for content][integrating-your-catalog-with-fire-tv].
 This plugin just adds intents with the Fire TV launcher to indicate that your app has the capability to play video.

 {% include note.html content="The Cordova plugin for Fire TV Catalog Integration is currently in beta testing.
 Details may change before its official release.
 You can submit feedback about the plugin or this documentation by sending an email to your solutions architect." %}